amanmdesai/LHCDM_tchan_Combination/README.md

 `source py3_env/bin/activate`

-To run interactively, use `python NLOCombination.py`
+To run interactively, use `python NLOCombination.py --MY 1300 --MX 900 --coup 5 --quark d --order NLO --model F3S`

 for submission to condor:

 `run.sh` and `job.sub` are used

+## To submit multiple condor jobs:

+Use `python job_creator.py`